 RTX’s state lobbying activities are subject to regulation and reporting in virtually every jurisdiction in which the company or its affiliates do business.
 As a general rule, the company's state and local lobbying efforts are restricted to issues involving economic development and various business regulation issues that arise during legislative sessions in key states where the company maintains a substantial business presence.
-For the jurisdictions that provide online availability, filed reports for each of UTC, RTN and RTX for 2020 and prior years, as applicable, can be found at the following linked websites:
+For the jurisdictions that provide online availability, filed reports for RTX for 2021 and 2022, and for RTX, UTC and RTN for 2020 and prior years, as applicable, can be found at the following linked websites:

 Raytheon Technologies has in place sound procedures to ensure the accuracy, timeliness and oversight of its federal and state filings.

 The Raytheon Technologies Corporate Governance Guidelines provide that the Board “shall review and monitor the Company’s conduct of government relations activities, including the activities of any political action committees.”
 The Board’s Committee on Governance and Public Policy assists the Board in fulfilling this responsibility.